Summary of this step

-Details of how places have been allocated for September 2019 will be available to view on the How school places were allocated in previous years web page from 7 March 2019.
+Details of how places have been allocated for September 2019 are available to view on the How school places were allocated in previous years web page.

 As some families decline their offer of a school place, vacancies are created and will be filled from each school's waiting list.
 Offer letters are issued by the child's home local authority and at this time any preferences lower down on the parent's list are withdrawn, unless offers have already been made for those.
 So there may be occasions when a child receives more than one offer.
 If multiple offers are made, we work quickly to resolve them, to free up places for other children.